-Foam board backing should be no larger than 36 inches tall x 48 inches wide.
-If your poster or board exceeds the maximum size requirement, you may be prohibited from displaying your project.
 PLEASE NOTE: The Office of Undergraduate Research & Creative Discovery does not provide foam boards or clips/tacks for mounting posters.
-You should check with your mentor or department for reusable boards or purchase a foam board at places such as the Chalet or other framing shop.
+You should check with your mentor or department for reusable boards or purchase a foam board at a framing shop.
 You do not need to pay for mounting, you may clip or tack your poster to the foam board.